GSA/site-scanning-analysis/unique_website_list/results/README.md

   * The resulting list can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/weekly-snapshot-unique-final-urls.csv).
   * The rows which are cut out in this step can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/removed-final-urls.csv).

 2) Then, the trimmed list, which now only has one row per final URL, is taken and then trimmed again, this time removing duplicate rows that have the same `Final URL - Base Website` (final_url_website).
-In this case though, the row that has the shorter `Final URL` is kept, and any rows that have the same `Final URL - Base Website` but longer Final URLs are dropped.
+In this case though, the row that has the shorter `Final URL` is kept, and any rows that have the same `Final URL - Base Website` but a longer `Final URL` are dropped.
   * The resulting list can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/weekly-snapshot-unique-final-websites.csv).
   * The rows which are cut out in this step can be found [here](https://github.com/GSA/site-scanning-analysis/blob/main/unique_website_list/results/removed-final-url-websites.csv).